Just got an excited note from a member of the most recent 30-Day Nutrition Upgrade group:

 (We also don’t usually think of adding foods as a way to lose weight.
 Yet about half of participants report losing several pounds during the 30-day Upgrade.)

 Ready to upgrade your nutrition?
-The next 30-Day Upgrade starts on September 14th.
+The next 30-Day Upgrade starts soon.
 Learn more and save your spot here.